Chart Color Schemes

 Infrastructure

-Peterborough has limited levels of nearby infrastructure activity, ranking in the 12thth percentile nationally
+Peterborough has limited levels of nearby infrastructure activity, ranking in the 11thth percentile nationally

-No factors influence a region's performance more than changes to local infrastructure.
-AreaSearch has identified zero projects expected to impact this area.
-Key initiatives include Mid North South Australia REZ Expansion, Silver to Sea Way, SA Public Housing Maintenance and Services Contracts, and SA Water Capital Work Delivery Contracts, with the most relevant listed below.
+No factors influence a region's performance more than changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects that could impact this area.
+Notable projects include Mid North South Australia REZ Expansion, Silver to Sea Way, SA Public Housing Maintenance and Services Contracts, and SA Water Capital Work Delivery Contracts.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.